chadbramwell/write_a_c_compiler/README.md

   * end of func (restore stack then restore rbp/rsp)
   * return early from func (same as above, perhaps jump to a cleanup section?)

+## Quick Reference: [C11's](http://www.open-std.org/jtc1/sc22/wg14/www/docs/n1570.pdf) "Translation phases" (section 5.1.1.2)
+1. Trigraph sequences replaced.
+1. Every line ending with a backslash character (\\) should have the character and newline deleted.
+Thus a single-line comment or #define can stretch across multiple lines.
+1. Decompose into "preprocessing tokens."
+1. "Do all the preprocessing" - #if, #define & macro expansions, _Pragma, #include, etc.
+1. Handle stuff like \n in chars and strings.
+1. Adjacent string literal tokens are concatenated.
+Ex: printf("Hi" " Mom!"); will become printf("Hi Mom!");
+1. White-space doesn't matter anymore, remove it.
+1. Link.

+Well, wtf, what a trashfire.
+The most important step (4) where I would think the order of #if and such matters is just glazed over...

+## Known Bugs with my implementation:
+* int putchar(int); // compiler currently expects a variable name when parsing

 ## Timeline
 **Note: 'day' in descriptions below is more like a few hours of work**